EURO tables, latest standings - Updated EURO 2020 group stage tables

 The likes of France, Spain, Belgium, Germany and England are still among the favorites, while the likes of the Netherlands and Portugal have dropped off a little in recent months but still look dangerous.

-Dark horses galore include Italy (especially after their start to the tournament), plus Denmark and Wales, while first-timers Finland and North Macedonia will add plenty of intrigue.
+Dark horses galore include Italy (especially after their start to the tournament), plus Denmark and Wales.

 [ MORE: EURO 2020 hub ]